-Between 1968 and 1970 he was successful in the Lola single-seaters and sports cars entered by Serrurier, with his best season coming in 1971 in the Team Gunston Brabham BT26A, winning at Killarney and Natal’s Roy Hesketh circuit.
+He had was success in the Lola single-seaters and sports cars entered by Serrurier over the next three years, with his best season coming in 1971 in the Team Gunston Brabham BT26A, winning at Killarney and Natal’s Roy Hesketh circuit.

 During this period he was employed by Wynn Oil and in 1972 the team became Team Wynn™s and he enjoyed more success with a Brabham.

 He was called up by Frank Williams to drive the Iso Marlboro in the South African Grand Prix in 1973 as a replacement for Nanni Galli who had been injured in an earlier testing accident.
 He retired after 36 laps with overheating.
 He then returning to the local series with his ex-Motul Brabham.